hadibensaidinfo/cypress-openOrange/README.md

 Run `npm run cy:open` To launch the test cases by opening the browser locally.

-Run `npm run cy:run` To launch the test cases and generate a report.
+Run `npm run e2e:run` To launch the test cases and generate a report.

 ### Interactive mode